 “The film is beautiful and desolate and unique and exotic, and most importantly something new.”

-There are three things you’re guaranteed to get with any Radhaggis video: mad schemes, beautiful cinematography, and a great storyline.
-The trailer for Ewan McIntosh’s latest film Where is Grant Maxwell, featuring radio static, bleak Scottish mountains, and a car winding its way amidst them, certainly suggests the presence of all these key elements.
+There are three things you’re guaranteed to get with any radhaggis video: mad schemes, beautiful cinematography, and a great storyline.
+The trailer for Ewan McIntosh’s latest film Where is Grant Maxwell, featuring radio static, bleak Scottish mountains, and a car winding its way amongst them, certainly suggests the presence of all these key elements.

-But filming all in 4K, using high end camera equipment, and employing a huge crew of people – three times the number from his previous film Rubix – Ewan wanted to push the boundaries of what we consider possible for independent filmmakers.
+But filming it all in 4K, using high-end camera equipment, and employing a huge crew of people – three times the number that worked on his previous film Rubix – Ewan wanted to push the boundaries of what we consider possible for independent filmmakers.

 As well as the technical elements, Ewan is eager to see how people will react to the narrative.
 “I’m most excited for people to get engrossed in the story I’ve created.
 This movie is an adventure-thriller, and I really think it’s the sort of film that you feel like you’re a part of when watching it.”

-If you love films on YouTube just as much as we do, here’s ten short film makers you should be watching, or check out our interview with Sam Saffold-Geri about his new short film A Welcoming Place.
+If you love films on YouTube just as much as we do, here’s ten creators of short films you should be watching, or check out our interview with Sam Saffold-Geri about his new short film A Welcoming Place.